hpuhr/COMPASS/readme.md

 - readme.md: This file

 ## Newsletter
-If you are interested in our newsletter, please send a mail to atsdb@openats.at with the subject "Register".
+If you are interested in our newsletter, please send a mail to compass@openats.at with the subject "Register".

 ## Author
 Helmut Puhr
-Contact: atsdb@openats.at
+Contact: compass@openats.at

 ## Licenses
 The source code is released under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)